Unkept And Unkempt – What’s The Difference?

 Unkept derives from the verb to keep.

-Therefore, unkept means that something is not maintained or cared for any longer.
+Therefore, unkept means that something is no longer maintained or cared for.

 An unkept promise is a good example of its use.